 Assistance Provided For Appeals

-- The Client Assistance Program (CAP) assists disabled persons who are seeking or receiving services from any program funded by the Rehabilitation Act of 1973 as amended.
+- The Client Assistance Program (CAP) assists persons with disabilities, who are seeking or receiving services from any program funded by the Rehabilitation Act of 1973 as amended.
 CAP can: a) advise clients of their rights and responsibilities under the Rehabilitation Act; b) assist clients in communicating their concerns to AIVR Projects; and c) represent the individual in the fair hearing process when appropriate and/or needed.

 - Additional information concerning vocational rehabilitation and the appeals process can be obtained from the CAP at (405) 521-3756 or (800) 522-8224 statewide.